jmacdotorg/sixis-ipad/README.md

 Sixis
 =====

-# TODO

-## Rethink the dice-lock / unlock UI?
-  * I'm not convinced about the locking UI.
-Might be more discoverable to allow only tapping the dice, which makes a _klunk_ sound and draws a little padlock symbol over the die.
-Tap again to un-klunk.
-All dice left in that state are animated as sweeping intou the player's safe; the other dice fade away entirely.

-  In that case, the dice aren't draggable at all.
-And there'd be no confusion about which dice you can drag out of the safe.

 # Overall goals

 The iOS version of _Sixis_ will aim towards simulation of playing a copy of the game with physical cards.
 It will favor a realistic presentation of the cards and other play materials as well as the experience of interacting with them -- no need for bursts of fireworks on success or whatnot.